-Treatment of first-time DUI charges in Ft.
-Lauderdale will depend on the facts and circumstances of the particular case and the individual’s record.
-With a first time DUI offense, the prosecutors may be more lenient and willing to strike a deal or come to a resolution that is reasonable.
+Treatment of first-time DUI charges will depend on the facts and circumstances of the particular case and the individual’s record.
+With a first time drunk driving offense, the prosecutors may be more lenient and willing to strike a deal or come to a resolution that is reasonable.
 When someone has prior DUIs, however, prosecutors look at the new case differently and often treat it more severely.

-With that said, the facts of the particular cases are important and an experienced Ft.
-Lauderdale DUI attorneys will want to investigate the various aspects of the offense, such as the results of breath or blood tests.
+With that said, the facts of the particular cases are important and an experienced DUI attorney should investigate the various aspects of the offense, such as the results of breath or blood tests.
 A Ft.
-Lauderdale first-offense DUI lawyer will be thorough and effective to help in defending a first offense charge and obtaining a positive outcome in their client’s case.
+Lauderdale first-offense DUI lawyer could provide a thorough and effective defense to these charges and work hard to obtain a positive outcome in their client’s case.
 En Español.

 Prosecutors treat a case differently when a person has a blood alcohol level just barely over the legal limit versus two or more times the legal limit.
 They will want to know all aspects of a case, such as the following:

 The case might be one that the prosecutor feels they would have difficulties proving in front of a jury.
 They look at the strengths and the weaknesses of their case, aggravating circumstances, and mitigating factors.
 A Ft.
-Lauderdale first-offense DUI lawyer can help present their client’s best case to the court.
-Somebody with a clean record without any prior DUI is treated somewhat differently as compared to somebody who comes back into the system for the second or third time.
+Lauderdale lawyer could help present their client’s best case to the court after receiving DUI charges for the first time.
+Somebody with a clean record without any prior drunk driving charges may be treated somewhat differently as compared to somebody who comes back into the system for the second or third time.

-First time DUI charges in Florida are almost always heard in state court.
+First time DUI charges are almost always heard in state court.
 There are situations where the charge is a federal DUI but those are rarer.
-The overwhelming majority of DUI cases are heard in Florida State courts, either in the county court or circuit court.
+The overwhelming majority of DUI cases are heard in state courts, either in the county or circuit court.
 County courts litigate misdemeanors.
 Circuit courts litigate felonies.
-The majority of DUIs are misdemeanors.
-A DUI can be a felony which is handled in circuit court.
-However, a first-time DUI offense (not resulting in serious bodily injury or death) is a misdemeanor and is heard in county court.
+The majority of first-time DUIs are misdemeanors, as long as it did not result in any bodily injury.
+A lawyer in Ft.
+Lauderdale could help someone with their first DUI offense regardless of whether it is heard in city or circuit court.

-Most Florida judges feel the penalties for a first-time offense for DUI in Florida are substantial.
-The legislature in Florida set minimum mandatory penalties and sentencing for first-time DUI offenders.
-The penalties are lengthy and a great deal is required of someone who is sentenced for a first DUI offense.
+Most judges feel the penalties for a first-time offense for DUI are substantial.
+The legislature set minimum mandatory penalties and sentencing for first-time drunk driving offenders.
+The penalties are lengthy, and a great deal is required of someone who is sentenced for a first DUI offense.

 Judges can get frustrated because their hands are tied due to the minimum mandatory sentencing requirements.
 Even if a judge feels the penalties are too harsh and the person has no prior record, they cannot go below what the legislature set.
 However, plea bargaining can occur when a person resolves their case without a trial.
 Prosecutors tend to be a bit more lenient than if the case goes to trial and they are making an argument to the Judge regarding what they feel the sentence should be.
 When someone goes to trial and wins, there is no penalty as a result of the jury returning a verdict of not guilty.
 A person on a trial utilizes a lot of the court’s time and resources.
 Witnesses must come in and a jury must be impaneled.